-Goal #2 support our community centered learning as it focuses our students to learn and use the 21st Century skills; communication, critical thinking, collaboration and creativity and innovation.
+Goal #2 supports our community centered learning as it focuses our students to learn and use the 21^{st} Century skills; communication, critical thinking, collaboration and creativity and innovation.
 Students will be able to apply these skills as they work on solution-oriented projects and adapt to peers as well as community members and leaders.